 During the early Pagan period, Buddhism was a mix of both Theravada, Mahayana and Tantric practices.
 Theravada Buddhism is second to the Mahayana form of Buddhism which originated in India and is the most popular form of Buddhism practiced today in many parts of Asia such as China, Mongolia, Japan, Korea and Tibet.

-Theravada Buddhism is the predominant religion in Burma with its own distinct practices, it is considered to be the purest form of Buddhism practiced today.
+Theravada Buddhism is the predominant religion in Burma and Thailand with its own distinct practices, it is considered to be the purest form of Buddhism practiced today.

 Burmese Buddha, Buddhist Iconography

-The earliest practicing Buddhists in Myanmar were the Pyu and the Mon people.
-Burmese Buddha – Buddhist Iconography images and iconography were influenced through interactions with India and Sri Lanka.
-Much of the art from the early Pyu and mon period show a mix of Mahayana Buddhism, Tantric, animism and Theravada influence, which can be seen on wall paintings and sculptures from this period.
+The earliest practicing Buddhists in Myanmar were the Mon and later the Pyu people.
+The Burmese Buddha and their Buddhist Iconography was influenced through interactions with India and Sri Lanka.
+Much of the art from the early Pyu and mon period show a mix of Mahayana Buddhism, Tantricism, animism and Theravada influence, which can be seen on wall paintings and sculptures from this period.

 The early Pagan period is undeniably the most significant period in the history of the Buddha art in Burma.